pachyderm/pachyderm/doc/reference/pipeline_spec.md

 }
 ```

 `input.pfs.name` is the name of the input.
-An input with name `XXX` will be
+An input with the name `XXX` is
 visible under the path `/pfs/XXX` when a job runs.
 Input names must be unique
-if the inputs are crossed, but they may be duplicated between `PFSInput`s that are unioned.
-This is because when `PFSInput`s are unioned, you'll only ever see a datum from one input at a time.
-Overlapping the names of unioned inputs allows
+if the inputs are crossed, but they may be duplicated between `PFSInput`s that
+are combined by using the `union` operator.
+This is because when
+`PFSInput`s are combined, you only ever see a datum from one input
+at a time.
+Overlapping the names of combined inputs allows
-you to write simpler code since you no longer need to consider which input directory a particular datum come from.
-If an input's name is not specified, it defaults to the name of the repo.
-Therefore, if you have two crossed inputs from the same repo, you'll be required to give at least one of them a unique name.
+you to write simpler code since you no longer need to consider which
+input directory a particular datum comes from.
+If an input's name is not
+specified, it defaults to the name of the repo.
+Therefore, if you have two
+crossed inputs from the same repo, you must give at least one of them a unique name.

 `input.pfs.repo` is the `repo` to be used for the input.

-`input.pfs.branch` is the `branch` to watch for commits on, it may be left blank in
+`input.pfs.branch` is the `branch` to watch for commits.
+If left blank,
-which case `"master"` will be used.
+`master` is used by default.

-`input.pfs.glob` is a glob pattern that's used to determine how the input data
+`input.pfs.glob` is a glob pattern that is used to determine how the
-is partitioned.
-It's explained in detail in the next section.
+input data is partitioned.
+It is explained in detail in the next section.

 `input.pfs.lazy` controls how the data is exposed to jobs.
 The default is `false`
-which means the job will eagerly download the data it needs to process and it
+which means the job eagerly downloads the data it needs to process and
-will be exposed as normal files on disk.
-If lazy is set to `true`, data will be
+exposes it as normal files on disk.
+If lazy is set to `true`, data is
-exposed as named pipes instead and no data will be downloaded until the job
+exposed as named pipes instead, and no data is downloaded until the job
-opens the pipe and reads it, if the pipe is never opened then no data will be
+opens the pipe and reads it.
+If the pipe is never opened, then no data is
 downloaded.

-Some applications won't work with pipes, for example if they make
+Some applications do not work with pipes.
+For example, pipes do not support
-syscalls such as `Seek` which pipes don't support.
+applications that makes `syscalls` such as `Seek`.
 Applications that can work
-with pipes should use them since they're more performant, the difference will
+with pipes must use them since they are more performant.
+The difference will
 be especially notable if the job only reads a subset of the files that are
 available to it.

-Note that `lazy` currently doesn't support datums that
+**Note:** `lazy` currently does not support datums that
 contain more than 10000 files.

 `input.pfs.empty_files` controls how files are exposed to jobs.
-If true, it will
+If
-cause files from this PFS to be presented as empty files.
-This is useful in shuffle
+set to `true`, it causes files from this PFS to be presented as empty files.
-pipelines where you want to read the names of files and reorganize them using symlinks.
+This is useful in shuffle pipelines where you want to read the names of
+files and reorganize them by using symlinks.

 #### Union Input

 Union inputs take the union of other inputs.
-For example:
+In the example
+below, each input includes individual datums, such as if  `foo` and `bar`
+were in the same repository with the glob pattern set to `/*`.
+Alternatively, each of these datums might have come from separate repositories
+with the glob pattern set to `/` and being the only filesystm objects in these
+repositories.

 ```
 | inputA | inputB | inputA ∪ inputB |